Notice: This page requires JavaScript to function properly.

 Tarea

 You have a sales_data_2021 array with simulated quarterly sales data for two products in 2021.
-The first 4 elements of this array are the quarterly sales for the first product, and the last 4 are the quarterly sales for the second product.
+The first 4 elements represent the quarterly sales for the first product, and the last 4 elements represent the quarterly sales for the second product.

-Use the correct method of sales_data_2021 to reshape it into a 2D array:
+1. Use the appropriate method of sales_data_2021 to reshape it into a 2D array.

-• The first row should contain the quarterly sales for the first product;
+2. The first row should contain the quarterly sales for the first product.

 Switch to desktopCambia al escritorio para practicar en el mundo realContinúe desde donde se encuentra utilizando una de las siguientes opciones